threefoldtecharchive/jumpscaleX_archived/Jumpscale/clients/blockchain/tfchain/README.md

 ```
 > See [The ThreeBot Name Transfer Unit Test](./tests/19_threebot_name_transfer.py) for a detailed example.

-> If the `ThreeBotNotFound` exception gets raised,
+> If the `j.clients.tfchain.errors.ThreeBotNotFound` exception gets raised,
 > it means either the sender or receiver 3Bot could not be found
 > (check the raised exceptions' `identifier` property to know which).

-> If the `ThreeBotInactive` exception gets raised,
+> If the `j.clients.tfchain.errors.ThreeBotInactive` exception gets raised,
 > it means either the sender or receiver 3Bot is inactive
 > (check the raised exceptions' `identifier` property to know which).
 > Before you can continue with the name transfer the inactive bot will have